changhoonhahn/gqp_mc/README.md

 ```
 on the command line

-Now we're going to symlink to the spectral_challenge directory
+Now we're going to symlink to the LGal directory and the directory with the
-in the desi project directory so that we have access to the data
+mini-Mock Challenge (mini_mocha) in the desi project directory so that we
+have access to the data
 ```
 # go to $GQPMC_DIR
 cd $GQPMC_DIR
-ln -s /global/projecta/projectdirs/desi/mocks/LGal_spectra/ Lgal
+ln -s /global/projecta/projectdirs/desi/mocks/LGal_spectra/ Lgal ln -s /global/projecta/projectdirs/desi/mocks/LGal_spectra/mini_mocha mini_mocha
 ```

 You need to install FSPS if you want to use the iFSPS fitter ([https://github.com/cconroy20/fsps](https://github.com/cconroy20/fsps)).
 See below for some notes on installing FSPS on NERSC